FairDD: Fair Dataset Distillation: Experiment

-\paragraph{FairDD maintains the comparable and even higher accuracy than vanilla DD approaches} A fairness framework must maintain TA accuracy in addition to improving fairness across PA groups.
-We report the TA accuracy of FairDD in comparison to other baselines in Table~\ref{table:accuracy comparison}.
-Compared to \textit{Random}, training the model by vanilla DDs yields better performance.
-This shows that vanilla DDs capture the informative patterns of majority groups, improving their TA accuracy.
-However, by focusing on dominant patterns in majority groups, they neglect the important patterns in minority groups within the training datasets.
-Thus, their representation coverage is limited.
-In contrast, FairDD proposes synchronized matching to push the $\mathcal{S}$ to cover each group, and as a result, the generated $\mathcal{S}$ retains key patterns of all groups and achieves comprehensive coverage.
-For example, DM obtains 25.01 at IPC = 10 on C-MNIST (FG), and its accuracy boosts to 94.61 when applying FairDD.
-In real-world CelebA, FairDD obtains comparable performance for DC and presents superiority over vanilla DDs.
-These demonstrate that FairDD could mitigate the bias without compromising accuracy. \paragraph{Generalization to diverse architectures} Here, we investigate the cross-model generalization of FairDD, where ConvNet is used to condense datasets, and we evaluate $\mathcal{S}$ on other architectures, including AlexNet, VGG11, and ResNet18.
+\paragraph{Generalization to diverse architectures} Here, we investigate the cross-model generalization of FairDD, where ConvNet is used to condense datasets, and we evaluate $\mathcal{S}$ on other architectures, including AlexNet, VGG11, and ResNet18.
 We compare DM and FairDD across four datasets at IPC = 50, evaluating performance against BG, FG, BG \& FG, and real-world biases.
-As shown in Table~\ref{table:cross_comparison}, among these architectures, FairDD achieves $\textrm{DEO}_\textrm{M}$ of 10.05, 10.35, 9.55, and 8.40 on C-MNIST (FG), $\textrm{DEO}_\textrm{A}$ of 14.47, 14.11, 14.36, and 14.96 on C-FMNIST (BG), and accuracy of 58.84, 49.16, 52.65, and 50.93 on CIFAR10-S. These steady results suggest that $\mathcal{S}$ generated by FairDD are not restricted to the model used for distillation but generalize well across diverse architectures.
+As shown in Table~\ref{table:cross_comparison}, among these architectures, FairDD achieves $\textrm{DEO}_\textrm{M}$ of 10.05, 10.35, 9.55, and 8.40 on C-MNIST (FG), $\textrm{DEO}_\textrm{A}$ of 14.47, 14.11, 14.36, and 14.96 on C-FMNIST (BG), and accuracy of 58.84, 49.16, 52.65, and 50.93 on CIFAR10-S. These steady results suggest that $\mathcal{S}$ generated by FairDD is not restricted to the model used for distillation but generalizes well across diverse architectures.
 Additionally, with the model capacity increasing, the model generally tends to be more fair to all groups.
 However, the accuracy sometimes decreases, such as when it drops from 58.84 (ConvNet) to 50.93 (ResNet18) in CIFAR10-S and from 68.50 (ConvNet) to 61.80 (ResNet18) in CelebA.
 We assume that while increased attention from larger models can lead to accuracy gains for minority groups, it may limit the representations for majority groups at certain levels.
 The accuracy gains for minority groups may be smaller than the accuracy losses for majority groups, particularly in larger models that have limited potential improvement in recognizing minority groups.
-As a result, overall accuracy may decrease despite fairness improvement.